MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

 > [!NOTE]
 > You must have OneDrive for Business to use the **Text/CSV** connector.
 If you don't have OneDrive for Business, consider using **Blank table** instead of **Text/CSV**, as in the followng step 3.
 You won't be able to import as many records in **Blank table**.

-1. On the process mining capability home page, create a process by selecting **Start here**.
+1. On the process mining home page, create a process by selecting **Start here**.

 1. Enter a process name and select **Create**.